EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Domestic economic filter minimizing regional geopolitical stakes
+Domestic economic filter that minimises regional geopolitical considerations

 Discover how another country covers this same story.